 2 Servings, 640 Calories/Serving

-Cook up an authentic taste of New Mexico with this easy enchilada dish, packed with two kinds of beans and mild green chiles.
+Cook up an authentic taste of New Mexico with this easy enchilada dish, packed with two kinds of beans, mild green chiles, and fragrant spices.

 In your bag

 - Sunbasket enchilada sauce spice blend (granulated garlic - coriander - dried Mexican oregano)